ePlan Partnership Program (Land Use Victoria & CSDILA)

 - Improves cadastral plans examination and registration turnaround times.

-Through the ePlan partnership, and based on the outcomes of the partnership, LUV achieved a major milestone in late 2021 in the progress toward 100 per cent digital cadastral lodgement with the launch of the ‘ePlan Portal ’ in SPEAR.
-According to the LUV website, embedding the ePlan Portal in SPEAR makes it world-leading: the first digital data-driven cadastral system that facilitates end-to-end processes when combined with the SPEAR Electronic Lodgement Network (ELN), as lawyers and conveyancers can electronically lodge ePlans in SPEAR to LUV for registration.
+Through the ePlan partnership, LUV achieved a major milestone in late 2021 in the progress toward 100 per cent digital cadastral lodgement with the launch of the ‘ePlan Portal ’ in SPEAR.
+According to the LUV website [link to be provided], embedding the ePlan Portal in SPEAR makes it world-leading: the first digital data-driven cadastral system that facilitates end- to-end processes when combined with the SPEAR Electronic Lodgement Network (ELN) as lawyers and conveyancers can electronically lodge ePlans in SPEAR to LUV for registration.
 This crucial new digital infrastructure is also the connecting piece with the Digital Cadastre Modernisation (DCM) program, enabling Victoria’s property boundary spatial data to be born-digital, breaking the current cycle of PDF digitisation.

 The ePlan Portal (shown below) houses the suite of all ePlan services, as follows: